-About the Lucy Brock Child Development Laboratory School at Appalachian
+About the Lucy Brock Child Development Laboratory Program at Appalachian

-The Lucy Brock Child Development Lab School (LBCDLS) at Appalachian State University is a laboratory program operated by the Reich College of Education’s Department of Family and Child Studies.
-The school serves as a professional development site for individuals planning to work with young children.
-As a university lab intended to provide the highest quality education and care for regional children, the school staff model evidence-based practices in the field of early childhood education and apply innovative approaches that contribute to new definitions of recommended practice.
+The Lucy Brock Child Development Lab Program (LBCDLP) at Appalachian State University, operated by the Reich College of Education’s Department of Family and Child Studies, serves as a professional development site for individuals planning to work with young children.
+As a university lab intended to provide the highest quality education and care for regional children, the program staff model evidence-based practices in the field of early childhood education and apply innovative approaches that contribute to new definitions of recommended practice.
 Learn more at https://lucybrock.appstate.edu.

 About the Reich College of Education

 Appalachian offers one of the largest undergraduate teacher preparation programs in North Carolina, graduating about 500 teachers a year.
 The Reich College of Education enrolls approximately 2,400 students in its bachelor's, master's, education specialist and doctoral degree programs.
 With so many teacher education graduates working in the state, there is at least one RCOE graduate teaching in every county in North Carolina.
 Learn more at https://rcoe.appstate.edu.